Possession of Drug Paraphernalia Lawyers in Miami

 Possession of drug paraphernalia is a common offense charged in Miami and Miami-Dade County.
 Under state law, the offense is a first-degree misdemeanor punishable by up to 12 months in jail and a fine of up to $1,000.

-A criminal conviction for possession of drug paraphernalia appears on a person's permanent criminal record and may adversely affect a person's ability to gain admission to professional schools, work in certain jobs, or obtain housing or financial assistance.
-In addition, a conviction for an offense related to a controlled substance violation will result in deportation from the United States for non-citizens unless certain exceptions apply.
+Additionally, a criminal conviction for possession of drug paraphernalia appears on a person's permanent criminal record and may adversely affect his or her ability to gain admission to professional schools, work in certain jobs, or obtain housing or financial assistance.
+A conviction for an offense related to a controlled substance violation will also result in deportation from the United States for non-citizens (unless certain exceptions apply).

-Find a Miami Attorney for Drug Paraphernalia Charges
+Find a Miami Drug Crime Attorney for Drug Paraphernalia Charges

 If you have been arrested on a misdemeanor drug paraphernalia charge under Florida Statute § 893.147 in Miami or anywhere in Miami-Dade County, Florida, then you need an experienced attorney to explain the legal issues related to your situation.
-Attorney E.J.
-Hubbs can help you understand your options so that you can make the best decisions about how to proceed.
+At Hubbs Law Firm, our Miami possession of drug paraphernalia lawyers can help you understand your options so that you can make the best decisions about how to proceed.

-Our attorney, E.J.
-Hubbs, is accredited by the Florida Bar as Board Certified in the practice of criminal trial law.
-Certification is the highest level of evaluation conferred by the Bar for competency and experience in a particular area of the law, and reflects the highest professionalism and ethics in the practice of law.
+Our founding attorney, E.J.
+Hubbs, is Board Certified in Criminal Trial Law by the Florida Bar.
+Certification is the highest level of evaluation conferred by the Florida Bar for competency and experience in a particular area of the law and reflects the highest professionalism and ethics in the practice of law.

-E.J.
-Hubbs uses his broad knowledge of Florida drug laws to challenge the drug charges his clients face.
-He serves clients throughout Miami-Dade County, including Miami, Miami Beach, South Miami, Miami Gardens, Miami Springs, Tamiami, Hialeah, Kendall and Pinecrest, as well as students at Florida International University, the University of Miami and Miami Dade College.
+Our attorneys use their broad knowledge of Florida drug laws to challenge the drug charges their clients face.
+We serve clients throughout Miami-Dade County, including Miami, Miami Beach, South Miami, Miami Gardens, Miami Springs, Tamiami, Hialeah, Kendall and Pinecrest, as well as students at Florida International University, the University of Miami and Miami Dade College.

 According the Florida Statutes, Title XLVI, Chapter 893.145, the definition of “drug paraphernalia” means all equipment, products, and materials of any kind which are used, intended for use, or designed for use in planting, propagating, cultivating, growing, harvesting, manufacturing, compounding, converting, producing, processing, preparing, testing, analyzing, packaging, repackaging, storing, containing, concealing, transporting, injecting, ingesting, inhaling, or otherwise introducing into the human body a controlled substance.